Menu

 For more details on 100G tuning on older systems, see this presentation from September 2016.

-CPU clock rate matters a lot for 40G/100G flows If you care about the throughput of single flows, a higher CPU clock rate is important.
+CPU clock rate matters a lot for 100G flows If you care about the throughput of single flows, a higher CPU clock rate is important.
 In general, you need a CPU clock rate of at least 3GHz to achieve 30Gbps per flow.

-On the ESnet 100G perfSONAR nodes we typically see around 30 Gbps single stream, and can easily get over 95Gbps using 8 streams with both iperf2 and the new threaded version of iperf3.
+On the ESnet 100G perfSONAR nodes we typically see around 30 Gbps single stream, and can easily get over 95Gbps using 8 streams with both iperf2 and the threaded version (v3.16+) of iperf3.
 Pacing is helpful so that the streams do not step on each other.

 For information on DTN file system tuning, see DTN Tuning.